michodgs25/Somerset-Trails/README.md

 * In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-* To run locally, you can clone this repository directly into the editor of your choice.
+* To run locally, you can go into the clone folder and run the relevant html.

 * To run this site locally, via git-pod, type into the terminal: